FloList/21cmGAN/README.md

 *Author*: Florian List (Sydney Institute for Astronomy, School of Physics, A28, The University of Sydney, NSW 2006, Australia).

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details at http://www.gnu.org/copyleft/gpl.html.

 For any queries, please contact me at flis0155 at uni dot sydney dot edu dot au.

 The training data is taken from the 21SSD catalogue (B. Semelin, E. Eames, F. Bolgar, M. Caillat, *21SSD: a public data base of simulated 21-cm signals from the epoch of reionization*, 2017, [MNRAS 472, 4508](http://academic.oup.com/mnras/article/472/4/4508/4104651/21SSD-a-public-data-base-of-simulated-21cm-signals)).